 The course provides students with fundamental listening and speaking skills.
 In-depth study of grammatical concepts, with major emphasis on accurate pronunciation and intonation.
 Study of the life and culture of Spanish-speaking people.

-SPAN-131 Second Semester Spoken Spanish
+SPAN-131 Second Semester Spoken Spanish 3 Units 54 hours lecture; 54 hours total

 Pronunciation, vocabulary, listening, speaking, and grammar.
 Readings and conversations stress the culture and life of the Spanish speaking people.

 SPAN-240 Intermediate Spanish I